-So, you want to run an advertising campaign on Facebook, want your Ad to run in a right way and reaching to right audience.
+So, you want to run an advertising campaign on Facebook with the help of Facebook Ad Structure, want your Ad to run in the right way, and reach the right audience.

-Discover in this article, a new facebook ad structure and understand the 3 core elements of every facebook advertising campaign.
+Let’s discover in this article a new Facebook ad structure and understand the 3 core elements of every Facebook marketing campaign.

-How to set up a Facebook Ad campaign in the new structure?
+How to set up a Facebook Ad campaign in the new Facebook Ads structure?

-In this new structure, there are three parts to run an advertising campaign on Facebook: A campaign, Ad set, and Ad.
+This new structure has three parts to running an advertising campaign on Facebook: A campaign, Ad set, and Ad.
 All these parts together make the campaign structure.
-A campaign contains one or more ad sets and ad.
+A campaign contains one or more ad sets and ads.
 You will choose one advertising objective for each of your campaigns.

 Ad sets contain one or more ads.
-You’ll define your targeting, budget, schedule, bidding and placement at the ad set level.
-Ad is the creative you use makes up an ad.
+You’ll define your targeting, budget, schedule, bidding, and placement at the ad set level.
+Ad is the creative you use to make up an ad.

 What are the New Changes in Facebook Ad Structure?

-The new structure allows you to create one campaign and several ad sets to represent each of your audience segments, each with its own budget.
+The new Facebook Ads structure allows you to create one campaign and several ad sets to represent your audience segments, each with its budget.
 Then Facebook will optimize ads based on ad sets.

-The biggest change is that budget, schedule, bidding, targeting and placement of your ads are all configured at the ad set level.
-Only the images, copy, call-to-action button and facebook page are configured at the ad level.
+The most significant change is that your ads’ budget, schedule, bidding, targeting, and placement are all configured at the ad set level.
+Only the images, copy, call-to-action button, and Facebook page are configured at the ad level.

-So, if you want to do split testing your ads, you may need to set up multiple ad sets, as well as multiple campaigns.
+So, if you want to do split testing of your ads, you may need to set up multiple ad sets and campaigns.

 First Part- Create Your Campaign

 Think of the campaign as the foundation of your ad.
-First, you have to choose an advertising objective for your campaign keeping in mind that what you want from your Ad.
-What to be achieved and then enter objective details.
+First, you have to choose an advertising objective for your campaign, remember what you want from your Ad and what to achieve, and then enter objective details.

-Using the new campaign structure, you may have a few different advertising objectives like drive traffic to your website, increase brand awareness, promote offers.
+Using the new campaign structure, you may have a few different advertising objectives like driving traffic to your website, increasing brand awareness, promote offers.

-For instance, if you want to generate new leads and sales for your business, you run either a website clicks campaign or a conversion campaign.
+For instance, if you want to generate new leads and sales for your business, you run a website click or a conversion campaign.

-Then name the campaign-once your click continues after entering the objective details, you can name your campaign.
+Then name the campaign once.
+Your click continues after entering the objective details.
+You can call your campaign.

-At the Ad Set level, set up targeting, bidding, and budget.
-You create an audience for your ad using Facebook’s targeting options.
+Set up targeting, bidding, and budget at the Ad Set level.
+Understand how to increase followers and create an audience for your ad using Facebook’s targeting options.

-Define your target audience by choosing things like location, gender, age, interests etc.
+Define your target audience by choosing a location, gender, age, interests, etc.

-Next, you will create a budget, set a schedule for your ad and choose your placement.
-Select from the placements – desktop news feed, mobile news feed and right-hand column – where you want your ads to appear.
+Next, you will create a budget, schedule your ad and choose your placement.
+Select from the placements – a desktop news feed, a mobile news feed, and a right-hand column – where you want your ads to appear.

 Note that targeting and pricing are set up at the ad set level.